Last Chance Grade Frequently Asked Questions (FAQs)

 - Rumiano Cheese

-Caltrans is required by federal and state laws, the National Environmental Policy Act (NEPA) and California Environmental Quality Act (CEQA) to study alternatives, and determine the potential environmental impacts before making a decision on which alternative to choose.
-The environmental review of the project will likely take approximately eight years.
+Caltrans is required by federal and state laws, the National Environmental Policy Act (NEPA) and California Environmental Quality Act (CEQA), to study alternatives and determine the potential environmental impacts before making a decision on which alternative to choose.
+The environmental review of the project was estimated to take eight years.

-The current list of project alternatives range in cost from $320 million to $1.6 billion.
+The current list of project alternatives range in cost from $275 million to $1.25 billion.
 The Last Chance Grade Economic Study was prepared to determine if there was economic justification to support moving forward with a project in these cost ranges.
-The Study concluded that a project cost as much as $1 billion was economically justified based upon the estimated economic impacts to the local economy if the road was closed at Last Chance Grade.
-Cost is an important consideration and will be one of the criteria used when evaluating and determining the final project.
+The Study concluded that a one-year road closure at Last Chance Grade would cost Del Norte County $1 billion.
+This study was later expanded in 2018 to include a regional view, considering impacts to Curry, Del Norte, and Humboldt Counties.
+The regional study estimated that it would cost the region $1.5 billion if there was a one-year closure at Last Chance Grade.
+Cost is an important factor for Caltrans and our partners will take into account when we select the final alternative at the end of the environmental process.
 Caltrans and area legislators are actively seeking to identify potential sources and agency partners may be willing to commit resources to the project.

-Yes, there is a “No Build” Alternative that is called Maintain Existing Alignment, which is included in the list of alternatives that are being considered as part of the Project Study Report.
+Yes, there is a “No Build” Alternative that is called Maintain Existing Alignment, which is included in the list of alternatives that were developed in the Project Study Report.
 The Last Chance Grade Feasibility Study also included a summary of this alternative and it estimates the annual maintenance costs, impacts to the traveling public, and the potential environmental resource impacts required to keep the roadway open.
+State and Federal environmental laws require that we keep this “No Build” alternative on the table as we develop the environmental document.

 Caltrans is planning construction of full 8-foot shoulders for the majority of this new alignment.
 This will greatly improve bicycle access through the area.